Associative Submanifolds of the 7-Sphere: Associative submanifolds of

 \begin{proof} Let $A$ be Legendrian in $\mathcal{S}^7$.
 By \eq{contacteq}, the cone $CA$ is Lagrangian in $\C^4\cong\R^8$.
 If $A$ is minimal, then $CA$ is minimal and by \cite[Proposition 2.5]{Haskins} is, in fact, \emph{special Lagrangian with phase $e^{i\theta}$} in $\C^4$ for some constant $\theta$; that is, in the notation of Definition \ref{phisdfn}, $\omega_0|_{CA}\equiv 0$ and $\Re(e^{-i\theta}\Omega_0)|_{CA}=\vol_{CA}$.
 By making a suitable identification of $\C^4\cong\R^8$ we can ensure that $e^{i\theta}=1$, and so $CA$ is Cayley in $\R^8$ by \eq{Phispliteq2} and Definition \ref{Cayleydfn}.
 The result follows from Lemma \ref{Cayleyconelem}. \end{proof}

 From the proof of Proposition \ref{minLegprop}, we have that minimal Legendrian submanifolds of $\mathcal{S}^7$ are the links of special Lagrangian cones in $\C^4$.
-Explicit examples of such cones in $\C^4$ are given in \cite[Examples 8.3.5 \& 8.3.6]{JoyceRiem}.
-Moreover, a gluing construction is described in \cite{HaskinsKap}, \cite{HaskinsKap2} which, in particular, yields infinitely many topological types of minimal Legendrian, hence associative, submanifolds of $\mathcal{S}^7$.
+Explicit examples of such cones are given in \cite[Examples 8.3.5 \& 8.3.6]{JoyceRiem}.
+Moreover, a construction is described in \cite{HaskinsKap} and \cite{HaskinsKap2} which yields infinitely many topological types of minimal Legendrian, hence associative, submanifolds of $\mathcal{S}^7$.

 We may also connect associative 3-folds in $\mathcal{S}^7$ to complex geometry in the following manner.

 \begin{prop} Let $\bfu:\Sigma\rightarrow\C\P^3$ be a holomorphic curve.
 The Hopf fibration of $\mathcal{S}^7$ over $\C\P^3$ induces a circle bundle $\mathcal{C}(\Sigma)$ over $\Sigma$.
 Let $\bfx:\mathcal{C}(\Sigma)\rightarrow\mathcal{S}^7$ be such that the following diagram commutes: